There are times when you just have to try something for no reason other than that it would be fun to see how it turns out.

 Thank you kindly for visiting!

 PS.
 I needed some instructions on how to hard-boil eggs without cracking the shells so perhaps you do too.
 Nick gave me some tips: Bring the water to a boil before carefully putting the eggs in.
-Use a slotted spoon and sort of float and roll each egg in the top inch of the boiling water, in order to get the egg used to the hot water.
+Use a slotted spoon, bob each egg in and out of the boiling water a few times, in order to get the egg used to the hot water.
 Then gently lower the egg into the water.
 Set your timer and boil for exactly 12 minutes.
 Remove from heat and run cold water over the cooked eggs.
 Perfect every time, or so I hear.
-I’m pretty sure this was the first time I’ve ever boiled eggs without having half of them cracked and escaping from their shells as they cooked.
+It worked for me — I’m pretty sure this was the first time I’ve ever boiled eggs without having half of them cracked and escaping from their shells as they cooked.

 PSS.
 Since you saw Eddie Boycat today I won’t over-cat you by also having a ‘Saturday is Caturday’ post this week-end.
 This is it for cats on the blog this week!